aimms/language-reference/advanced-language-components/units-of-measurement/unit-based-scaling.rst

-During communications with a solver, AIMMS will scale all variables and constraints (including variable definitions) in accordance with the scale factor associated with the :any:`Unit` attribute in their declaration.
+During communications with a solver, AIMMS will scale all variables and constraints (including variable definitions) in accordance with the scale factor associated with the Unit attribute in their declaration.
 This choice is based on the assumption that the specified units reflect the expected order of magnitude of the numbers associated with the variables, parameters and constraints, and that these numbers